Germany's new Africa policy holds few surprises | DW | 26.11.2021

 "It is right to include health and education.
 But this needs to be supplemented by jobs and new perspectives if development is going to be sustainable," CDU development politician Volkmar Klein told DW.

-Interestingly, the new coalition treaty includes some demands made by civil society and African countries.
+The new coalition treaty, however, includes some demands made by civil society and African countries.

 In regards to Namibia, the German government agrees to acknowledge its historical and political obligation to the country and promises to promote reconciliation.